laminas/laminas-crypt/doc/book/password.md

 # Password

-In the `Zend\Crypt\Password` namespace you will find a number of password formats supported by the zend-crypt component.
+In the `Laminas\Crypt\Password` namespace you will find a number of password formats supported by the laminas-crypt component.
 These currently include:

 - bcrypt
 - Apache (htpasswd)